BaderLab/AgingMouseBrainCCInx/README.md

 will facilitate additional discoveries directed towards understanding and modifying the aging process.

+# R package: Predicted cell-cell interactions of the aging mouse brain
 ## Usage
 This is an R package used to explore the cell-cell interaction predictions from the paper.
 The package contains an RData list object with both the edge list and node